-The following shows the property transactions in Perak over the last few years:
+The following shows the residential property transactions in Perak over the last few years:

 The purchase restrictions of properties by foreigners in this state is similar to that of Kuala Lumpur, which is a minimum purchase price of RM1 million, as the state government hasn't imposed any additional curbs and taxes besides those of the Federal government.
 There are only a few property investment hotspots here, such as Ipoh, Marina Island, and Tambun, while the rest of Perak is mainly Malay kampungs (villages).

 Perak state government fully supports Proton in its plan to make Tanjung Malim the regioinal hub for the car industry, namely the Proton City Automotive Hub.
 Perak Investment and Corridor Development Committee chairman Datuk Seri Mohamad Nizar Jamaluddin explained that the presence of the vendors will open up job opportunities that will develop immediately.
 Hence, this will also influence the society and property market in the area.
 Further on that note, the state government had also obtained approval from the federal government to create a new district, Daerah Mua'llim which includes Proton City, Slim River, and Tanjung Malim.